 According to The American College of Obstetricians and Gynecologists, between 53 and 79 percent of vaginal births will experience some degree of perineal laceration.
 "Perineal tearing is sometimes not preventable, but there are measures you can take to help," Simms says.
 "You can use oil and do stretches with yours and your partner's fingers.
 Oil and warm cloths during pushing also help."

 9. Rapid Labor

-According to the American Pregnancy Association, a rapid labor is defined as a labor which lasts less than three hours from the start of active labor to the delivery of the placenta, and it can happen, but that doesn't mean that you won't make it to the hospital in time or that you're doomed to have your baby in your car.
+According to an article in the Journal of Clinical Medicine Research, a rapid labor is defined as a labor which lasts less than three hours from the start of contractions to the delivery of the placenta, and it can happen, but that doesn't mean that you won't make it to the hospital in time or that you're doomed to have your baby in your car.
 "The first birth I attended lasted only 28 minutes from the start of active labor to the baby arriving.
 It was so fast that the placenta didn't detach, so she was given Pitocin to get it to come out after birth," Simms says.

 Megan Davidson, Brooklyn-based doula and author of the book Your Birth Plan

 Pan PH, Bogard TD, Owen MD.
 (2004) Incidence and characteristics of failures in obstetric neuraxial analgesia and anesthesia: a retrospective analysis of 19,259 deliveries.
 International Journal of Obstetric Anesthesia, https://www.ncbi.nlm.nih.gov/pubmed/15477051.

 Shunji, S. (2015) Clinical Significance of Precipitous Labor.
 Journal of Clinical Medicine Research, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4285060/.